First Corinthians 11:2–16 . . .

 Propriety in Worship

 Next, Paul applies the spiritual principle of headship (vv.
 4–6) in the context of praying and prophesying in public worship.
-He says that, in the first-century Corinthian setting, men shouldn't have their heads covered but women should have their heads covered.
-The reason men shouldn't have their heads covered was that, in the world of Corinth, this was often associated with idolatry.
-Men who didn't cover their heads in that culture honored Christ as being preeminent.
+He says that, in the first-century Corinthian setting, men shouldn’t have their heads covered but women should.
+The reason men shouldn’t have their heads covered was that, in the world of Corinth, this was often associated with idolatry.
+Men who didn’t cover their heads in that culture honored Christ as being preeminent.
 Women in Corinth were called to cover their heads with a scarf or shawl — not a stylish hat or inconspicuous doily, but a shawl that covered her entire head, concealing her hair.
 This demonstrated their respect for their husbands and church leadership.

 2) Honor your head for the sake of creation (vv.
-7–12) Paul explains further why he wants women to wear head coverings and why men shouldn't wear them.
+7–12) Paul explains further why he wants women to wear head coverings and why men shouldn’t.
 In vv.
-7–9, Paul briefly summarizes the Father's creativity at work in God's purposes for men and women.
+7–9, Paul briefly summarizes the Father’s creativity at work in God’s purposes for men and women.
 Woman was created from the man and for the man.
-In other words, woman reflects the glory of man when she submits to God's order.
+In other words, woman reflects the glory of man when she submits to God’s order.

 In vv.
 11–12, there’s a wonderfully strong emphasis on the mutuality of men and women in marriage in the church.
 We can’t get along without each other; we’re mutually dependent on each other; we complement one another.
 This mutual dependence of man and woman is grounded in creation (v.
 12).